By on 2021-11-12 -

 And for many in this country, who don't want or need the 4WD ability, that model may well be the best buy because of its better economy, lower emissions and cheaper running costs.

 The Cherokee is a very good alternative to the Toyota Land Cruiser or Land Rover Discovery Sport, with - apart from the top model - an all-diesel engine line-up and a nine -speed automatic gearbox.

 This Cherokee is the latest in a long line, sleeker and less boxy than previous models, but like most SUV's, there is a fair amount body roll through the corners.

 However, the chassis copes with it well and gives a feeling of good composure with very good grip.

 Comfort also made a large step forward from previous models and is only a little upset by uneven surfaces.

 This is helped by excellent seats, which are oddly better in the cheaper cloth upholstery versions than in those with leather.

 The Cherokee is completely at home on the motorway, with very little engine noise at cruising speeds and wind noise, though noticeable, is never bad enough to become annoying.

-All UK models bar the rage-topping Trailhawk have a 2.0-litre diesel engine with either 138bhp or 168bhp.
+Most UK models bar the rage-topping Trailhawk and a couple of others have a 2.0-litre diesel engine with 138 or 168bhp.

-Entry models have the 138bhp version driving through a six-speed manual gearbox, and a choice of two or four wheel drive (4WD), but the higher powered one comes with a standard nine speed automatic and 4WD.
+Entry models have the 138bhp version driving through a six-speed manual gearbox and a choice of two or four wheel drive, but the higher powered one comes with the nine speed automatic and 4WD as standard.